Arun-cn/Calculator/README.md

-Calculator using java script and html css
+java script and html css

+In this reposetory buliding applications using html javascript and css